Blorum/blorum-docs/permissions.md

 ## Type of user roles
 There are two types of user roles: **grantive** and **limitive**
 ### Multiple grantive role
-If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left, so does the max_session limit. _cookie_expire_after_ is different, for the cookie expire time, only the smallest value will be applied.
+If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left, so does the max_session limit.

 limitive is considered before grantive.